Should isolation time for asymptomatic COVID cases be cut? | DW | 28.12.2021

 The data that the CDC used to make its recommendations have not been made publicly available.

 A study published in the JAMA Internal Medicine journal in August found that the transmission potential was highest two days before and three days after the onset of symptoms.
-But it is still possible to transmit the disease after three days of symptoms.
+But it is still possible to transmit the virus after three days.

 "The original quarantine periods are set based on what we've found scientifically about how long we detect live virus — in other words, that the person could possibly infect others," Emma Hodcroft, a molecular epidemiologist at the University of Bern in Switzerland, told DW.